Neilson/Nelson - Henderson - Douglas - Renwick families - Scotland

 As we will see below, a Robert Douglas married in Old Monkland in 1815.
 Later census records would appear to suggest that this Robert Douglas was born in around 1777, which raises the question of what Robert was doing between around 1800 and 1815 when he might otherwise have married.

 Although yet to be confirmed, a Robert Douglas was noted as being in the British military from 1808 to at least 1814 during the Peninsula War (on the Iberian peninsula).
-This Robert Douglas appears to be recorded in the list of British Army promomotions in 1813, in the 1814 and 1815 list of medals and awards for Gallantry and Long Service, and in the Waterloo Roll Call of 1815.
+This Robert Douglas appears to be recorded in the list of British Army promotions in 1813, in the 1814 and 1815 list of medals and awards for Gallantry and Long Service, and in the Waterloo Roll Call of 1815.
 Further research is required into the military records but this might explain why Robert did not marry until he returned to Scotland around 1815, aged 37/38, and then possibly worked in the Lasswade area of Edinburgh, possibly still with the military.
 Further research is required.

 1810 - William Neilson of Cathcart